Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Conclusion

 \section{Conclusion}

 We presented the first direct implementation of nonlinear query projections as suggested by Karbevski and Mijoski \cite{karbevski2025wkwv}: a residual form $Q(X) = (X + f_\theta(X))/2$ that anchors nonlinearity to the identity prior.
 This design is motivated by the observation that linear $W_Q$ is redundant under mild conditions, yet queries may benefit from dedicated nonlinear computation decoupled from the value stream.
-At the same parameter budget, the nonlinear query achieves 1.40\% lower validation loss than baseline, comfortably outperforming a model with 12.5\% more non-embedding parameters.
+At the same parameter budget, the nonlinear query achieves $2.40\%$ lower validation log-loss ($6.81\%$ lower perplexity) than baseline, comfortably outperforming a model with 12.5\% more non-embedding parameters.
 The modification also improves training stability, tolerating weight decay and learning rate settings where the baseline diverges.
-Our formulation prioritizes stability over throughput or final quality, suggesting these results represent a floor rather than a ceiling.
-Exploring less conservative designs remains an immediate direction for future work.
+The gain at 124M materially exceeds what scaling laws would predict for the equivalent parameter increase, and the algebraic redundancy argument provides a structural reason to expect the effect to persist at larger scales.
+Testing the modification at scales beyond our 124M setting is the priority next experiment; our formulation prioritizes stability over throughput or final quality, suggesting these results represent a floor rather than a ceiling.